habeebmoosa/habeebmoosa/README.md

 Here are some of the projects I've worked on:

 1. **Project 1**
-   - Description: HatShare is a platform for sharing files with the help of url links.
+   - Description: HatShare is a platform for sharing files with the help of URL links.
 It is a web application that allows users to upload files and share them with others.
    - Technologies: NodeJS, ReactJs, ExpressJS, MongoDB, TailwindCSS etc.
    - GitHub Repository: [Link](https://github.com/habeebmoosa/hatshare)